2007.9-2007.10 法国INSA Lyon特邀教授

 2000.7-2001.11 美国 University of Arizona 从事博士后研究工作

-国际期刊International Journal of Rock Mechanics and Mining Science, Rock mechanics and Rock Engineering, Computers and Geotechnics, Engineering Geology, Tunnelling and Underground space, Environmental Earth Science, ASCE Journal of Materials in Civil Engineering 等著名期刊审稿人
+国际期刊International Journal of Rock Mechanics and Mining Science, Rock mechanics and Rock Engineering, Journal of Geotechnical and Geoenvironmental Engineering (ASCE), International Journal of Geomechanics (ASCE), Computers and Geotechnics, Engineering Geology, Tunnelling and Underground space, Environmental Earth Science, ASCE Journal of Materials in Civil Engineering 等著名期刊审稿人

 TBM Tunnelling in difficult ground